resmoio/resources/github/README.md

+# Github

-# GitHub is a provider of Internet hosting for software development and version control using Git.
+GitHub is a provider of Internet hosting for software development and version control using Git.
 Resmo collects important data in your Github organization and repositories to detect changes that might be ..

 | Resource | Key | Collection Method |
 | --- | --- | --- |